 Our vision is to create the most healthy, happy, beautiful and regenerative world possible via intelligent design and forward thinking sustainable community development.

-Eco-Design Challenge participants will consist of students from the NewSchool of Architecture & Woodbury University in San Diego.
+Eco-Design Challenge participants will consist of architecture & design students from southern California.

 Design & Construction